gsel9/crn-synth/crnsynth2/README.md

   - privacy/ - evaluating privacy risk of the synthetic data
   - similarity/ - computing the statistical similarity of the synthetic data
 - generators/ - custom generators that can be used alongside third-party generators
-- process/ - define and run a single synthesis pipeline on your dataset
+- process/ - functions to process the original and synthetic data
-  - pipeline/ - a structured approach from raw to synth
+- synthpipes/ - a structured approach from raw to synth
-  - data/ - functions to process the original and synthetic data

 All code in this library is dataset-agnostic.
 When applying it to a particular dataset and use case, you inherit all functionality from this library to define your own pipeline and run a set of experiments.